fsahdhaiwsdwu/Basic-functions-v1.0/README.md

 download basic functions v1.0
-drag it from files into studio access it by requiring it (local funcs = require(path.to.funcs)) u can find more on the page.
+drag it from files into studio access it by requiring it (local funcs = require(path.to.funcs)) u can find more on the page (https://superfluous-forms-437959.framer.app).